-A lot like their British counterpart, the American wizard government is secretive and oppressive, but naturally just a bit more glamorous.
-Carmen Ejogo is magic president and the incredibly handsome Auror Percival Graves (Colin Farrell) stalks the alleyways.
-(This guy is something to brag about, while our British witches simper over the likes of Gilderoy Lockhart.)
+The incredibly handsome auror boss Percival Graves (Colin Farrell) stalks the alleyways, and wow this guy is something to brag about, while our British witches simper over the likes of Gilderoy Lockhart.

 I’m avoiding spoilers here, but Farrell was an inspired choice for a character that has to be slightly…ambidextrous?
-Freed from the bland casting that shackled his previous Potters, director David Yates has also got one of the acting world’s few young male standouts, Ezra Miller, as Samantha Morton’s troubled adopted son Credence Barebone.
+David Yates has also got one of the acting world’s young male standouts, Ezra Miller, as Morton’s adopted son Credence.

-He doesn’t get a great deal to do, but it’s enough to make you wonder what the Potter movies would have been like if the producers had been brave enough to replace Radcliffe after the Columbus era.
+It’s enough to make you wonder what the Potters could have been if the producers had been brave enough to ditch Radcliffe after the Columbus era.

 Now we get to see Rowling’s characters brought to life by a cast of real actors.
 As the first of five movies, Beasts has some teething troubles, but J.K.
 Rowling is a fab world-builder, and the original screenplays mean we don’t know the story, and it’s Rowling, so there are going to fun twists and surprises in store.